Print Page Send to a Friend

 Introduction

-The scheme is operated by An Post and in order to qualify, you must be getting a certain social welfare payment and your payment must be paid through your local post office.
+The scheme is operated by An Post and in order to qualify, you must be getting a specified social welfare payment and your payment must be paid through your local post office.
 The Household Budget Scheme is free of charge.

 To qualify for the Household Budget Scheme you must be getting one of the following social welfare payments: